 Who could be denied an ETIAS?

-The completed ETIAS application will be screened against various European security databases including the ETIAS Watchlist and Interpol which means anyone who sends up a red flag during this screening process may be denied an ETIAS visa for Europe.
+The completed ETIAS application will be screened against various European security databases including the ETIAS Watchlist and Interpol which means anyone who sends up a red flag during this screening process may be denied an ETIAS permit for Europe.

-It will be possible for the country that is processing the visa to deny the ETIAS to any citizen who applies incorrectly or with false information, so it is very important to check all details included in the application correspond correctly to all identification documents and be completely truthful with any health or security questions.
+It will be possible for the country that is processing the authorization to deny the ETIAS to any citizen who applies incorrectly or with false information, so it is very important to check all details included in the application correspond correctly to all identification documents and be completely truthful with any health or security questions.

 Additionally, the country transmitting the ETIAS travel visa waiver could deny someone the right to enter the EU Schengen zone by rejecting the ETIAS if they have overstayed on a previous trip.
 As well as overstaying, citizens who have criminal offences recorded in their past in EU databases and any citizens who are ‘wanted’ by Europol may be at risk of being denied an ETIAS.